 In this video interview, Station A's Richard Ling interviews Dan Holloway, VP of Origination & Acquisitions at Sustainable Capital Finance to unpack all the considerations clean energy buyers should take into account when looking at PPAs and other solar financing options.
 Dan has helped finance over 150 megawatts of commercial and industrial solar projects with his team at SCF.

-To find out if your building is eligible for a PPA, get your free Clean Energy Grade from Station A.
+🪄 Find out if your building is eligible for a PPA

 Enter an address on stationa.com to view a building’s Clean Energy Grade.
 Your building’s grade will include an analysis of the clean energy options available to you as well as financing options to support them.
 Tap the “GO GREEN” button to receive your clean energy buyer’s guide with information about how to take the next step in sourcing your clean energy solution.